 Chairman Allan Maitland says clubs relegated from curtailed leagues should receive solidarity payments.

-Manager Daniel Stendel, who has waived his salary, says there is a clause in his contract that frees him to leave if the club are relegated.
-Former manager Craig Levein and assistant Austin MacPhee have now left the club after their contracts ended.
+Manager Daniel Stendel, who waived his salary and had a clause in his contract allowing him to leave if the club were relegated, has been replaced by Robbie Neilson.
+Former manager Craig Levein and assistant Austin MacPhee have left after their contracts ended.

-Players and senior staff accepted wage deferrals of "between 20% and 50%" and the majority of employees are on furlough leave.
+Players and senior staff accepted wage deferrals of "between 20% and 50%" and the majority of employees were put on furlough leave.

 Chief executive Leeann Dempster quit the SPFL reconstruction group to focus on "how and when football supporters can safely return to Scottish grounds".